DANC 1500. Introduction to Dance. 3 Hours.

 Prerequisite: DANC 2600 or approval of Department Head.
 A continuation of Ballet II with emphasis on developing the refined movements of ballet techniques and theories.
 May be repeated for credit.

 Prerequisite: DANC 2700 or approval of Department Head.
-A continuation of Modern Dance II with emphasis on developing advanced skills in modern techniques and theories.
+A continuation of Contemporary Dance II with emphasis on developing advanced skills in contemporary techniques and theories.
 May be repeated for credit.

 DANC 3800.
 Jazz Dance II.
 3 Hours.